Documentation

 - Groups — users grouped for easier role assignment

-- Permissions — granular:
+- Permissions — granular format:

 The default admin account is created on first start using DEFAULT_ADMIN_USERNAME and DEFAULT_ADMIN_PASSWORD.
 Change the password immediately after first login.